i-m-akash/wrangler/Readme.md

-📦 Byte Size & Time Duration Parsers with aggregate-stats Directive

-This enhancement introduces native support for parsing byte size and time duration units in CDAP Wrangler.
-It also includes a powerful new directive: aggregate-stats — allowing computation of total and average values across records.
+📦 Byte Size & Time Duration Parsers with aggregate-stats Directive This enhancement adds native support for parsing byte size and time duration units in CDAP Wrangler, along with a new directive called aggregate-stats that can compute total/average values across records.

 ---